Semantic Data Representation for Explainable Windows Malware Detection Models: Introduction

 \subsection{Goals of this study}

-To alleviate the outlined issues, our work targets the following goals: \begin{description} \item[Unified semantic representation:] To provide a unified semantic schema for the domain of PE malware that may be then used to represent any relevant data sample regardless of its source. \item[Interpretability of results:] To ensure that the schema provides a suitable vocabulary that is meaningful and recognized by human users, making prototype samples, concept descriptions, rules, or any other characterizations expressed in the vocabulary understandable and explainable. \item[Reproducibility and comparability of experiments:] To ensure that experiments may be executed on datasets of different suitable sizes without the need to reduce the full EMBER dataset to smaller ones repeatedly in each study, which would enable a direct comparison of the outcomes of the experiments not only in numeric measures (e.g., precision and accuracy) but also in terms of the constructed explanations. \end{description}
+In this work, we intend to alleviate the applicability of ML-based methods, especially interpretable and explainable methods and neuro-symbolic methods, on the popular malware datasets by setting the following three goals: \begin{description} \item[Unified semantic representation:] To provide a unified semantic schema for the domain of PE malware that may be then used to represent any relevant data sample regardless of its source. \item[Interpretability of results:] To ensure that the schema provides a suitable vocabulary that is meaningful and recognized by human users, making prototype samples, concept descriptions, rules, or any other characterizations expressed in the vocabulary understandable and explainable. \item[Reproducibility and comparability of experiments:] To ensure that experiments may be executed on datasets of different suitable sizes without the need to reduce the full EMBER dataset to smaller ones repeatedly in each study, which would enable a direct comparison of the outcomes of the experiments not only in numeric measures (e.g., precision and accuracy) but also in terms of the constructed explanations. \end{description}